MAGALA-RICHARD/apsimNGpy/README.rst

     cd apsimNGpy
     pip install .

 - Method 2.
-Use pip straight away
+Use pip straight away and install from github

 .. code:: bash